tigoe/SoundExamples/docs/sound-basics.md

 const int speakerPin = 5;  // the pin number for the speaker
 ````

+<aside>A const is a type of variable that doesn't change.
+You can use it to give names to numbers.</aside>

-In the setup() function, set the speakerPin to be an output pin like so:
+In the ``setup()`` function, set the speakerPin to be an output pin like so:

 ````
 void setup() {